shshen-closer/shshen-closer.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-* I am an associate researcher at the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center.
-My supervisors are Prof. [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/), and Prof. [Xun Chen](http://staff.ustc.edu.cn/~xunchen/).
+* I am an associate researcher (postdoctor) at the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center.
+My collaborative supervisors are Prof. [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/), and Prof. [Xun Chen](http://staff.ustc.edu.cn/~xunchen/).
-*
 * I received my Ph.D. degree in Data Science from the University of Science and Technology of China in July 2024, supervised by Prof. [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/),  and received my Bachelor degree in Measurement and Control Technology and Instrument from Wuhan University in July 2018.
-My research interests include data mining, knowledge discovery, user modeling, and intelligent education.
+* My research interests include data mining, knowledge discovery, user modeling, and intelligent education.
 I have published more than 20 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=aJgNc4wAAAAJ&hl'> Google Scholar citations <strong><span id='total_cit'>600+</span></strong></a>.

 # 🔥 News